 What should I look for when buying a trampoline for my kids?

-Of course, safety should always be your top priority when buying a trampoline.
-However, aside from all the safety features mentioned before, there is a whole host of other features which could make a trampoline more or less appealing
+before, there is a whole host of other features which could make a

 Firstly, consider the size.
 Most small trampolines are designed for indoor use only, so you have to have space to use it.
 If you don’t have enough floor space to fit a trampoline that’s seven feet wide, then you’re going to have to consider something a little smaller.